sfoxhq/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-quantity||The number of bitcoin you will be trading
+quantity||The amount of crypto assets you will be trading

 ## Get Orderbook